ThomasKroes/GuacamoleWorkshop/advanced/exercise.md

     else:
         return None
 ```
 If a valid authentication token has been obtained, a connection dictionary is populated with various settings such as no. concurrent users and VNC settings.
+Next, the new connection is sent to Guacamole in a POST request.
+Finally, a connection string is returned that gives access to the Blender scene through Guacamole.